llmos-ai/llmos.ai/docs/user_guide/llm_management/modelservice.md

 ---
-sidebar_position: 4
+sidebar_position: 1
-title: Model Serving
+title: Model Service
 ---

-The LLMOS platform provides a streamlined way to serve machine learning models using the `ModelService` resource.
-This resource offers a user-friendly interface to configure and manage model serving, leveraging the powerful [vLLM](https://docs.vllm.ai/en/latest/) serving engine.
-By specifying parameters like the model name, Hugging Face configurations, resource requirements, and more, users can easily set up and deploy models efficiently and at scale.
+The **LLMOS** platform makes it easy to serve machine learning models using the `ModelService` resource.
+This tool provides a simple way to set up and manage model serving, powered by the [vLLM](https://docs.vllm.ai/en/latest/) engine.
+You can configure details like model name, Hugging Face settings, resource needs, and more to deploy models efficiently and at scale.

 ![model-service-list](/img/docs/modelservice-list.png)